pyrocko/pyrocko/src/gf/README.md

-# Pyrocko Green's Function Submodule
+# Pyrocko-GF subpackage

-## Storage and calculation of synthetic seismograms
+## Pyrocko-GF: storage and calculation of synthetic seismograms

 The `pyrocko.gf` subpackage splits functionality into several submodules: